Eviction information for private tenants

 You have the right to live safely and peacefully in your home – even if your landlord really wants you to leave.

-Your landlord can only end your tenancy if you agree to move out or they obtain a court order.
+Your landlord can only end your tenancy if they have a valid reason and you agree to move out or they obtain a court order.

 If you don’t agree to go and your landlord hasn’t obtained a court order, then trying to make you give up your home may be a crime.